Reconstruction of Sound Field through Diffusion Models: Introduction

 More recently, also generative models such as Generative Adversarial Networks (GANs) have been applied to sound field reconstruction problems~\cite{fernandez2023generative}.
-In particular, in \cite{fernandez2023generative} three different generative models based on GANs: a compressive sensing model, a conditional-GAN and a High-fidelity-GAN.
+In particular, in \cite{fernandez2023generative} three different generative models based on GANs are considered: a compressive sensing model, a conditional-GAN and a High-fidelity-GAN.
 The results in \cite{fernandez2023generative} proved that generative neural networks provide an effective approach for the reconstruction of acoustic field.
-Nonetheless, among generative models, Denoising Diffusion Probabilistic models (DDPMs)~\cite{ho2020denoising} have recently gained interest, due to their enhanced synthesis capabilities and more stable training process with respect to GANs in different tasks \cite{rombach2022high, moliner2023solving}.
-As such, they have been applied to a variety of sound-related problems such as speech enhancement~\cite{yen2023cold}, speech super-resolution~\cite{yu2023conditioning}, vocoders~\cite{chen2022infergrad,takahashi2023hierarchical} and audio inverse problems in general~\cite{moliner2023solving}.
+Nonetheless, among generative models, Denoising Diffusion Probabilistic Models (DDPMs)~\cite{ho2020denoising} have recently gained interest, due to their enhanced synthesis capabilities and more stable training process with respect to GANs in different tasks \cite{rombach2022high, moliner2023solving}.
+As such, they have been applied to a variety of sound-related problems such as speech enhancement~\cite{yen2023cold}, speech super-resolution~\cite{yu2023conditioning}, vocoders~\cite{takahashi2023hierarchical} and audio inverse problems in general~\cite{moliner2023solving}.

 In this paper, motivated by the superior performance of DDPMs in different fields, we propose a DDPMs approach for the reconstruction of room transfer functions (RTFs).
 We consider the sound field reconstruction as an image-to-image translation problem, where DDPMs have already been succesfully applied~\cite{saharia2022palette}.
 Specifically, we focus on the sound field measured on a 2D plane using irregular microphone arrays.
 We give as input to the DDPM the magnitude of the computed sound field and inject noise where no microphones are deployed.
-Similarly to~\cite{saharia2022palette} we condition the DDPMs on a mask that indicates the positions not covered by sensors and recover the magnitude of the original sound field.
-Through a simulation campaign, we compare the performance of the proposed model with a kernel interpolation-based signal processing technique~\cite{ueno2018kernel}, for configurations with different numbers of microphones, and demonstrate the benefits of applying DDPMs to the soundfield reconstruction task.
+Moreover, we condition the model on the embedding that encodes a considered frequency.
+Through a simulation campaign, we compare the performance of the proposed method with a kernel interpolation-based signal processing technique~\cite{ueno2018kernel} and a learning-based approach \cite{lluis2020sound}, for configurations with different numbers of microphones, and demonstrate the benefits of applying DDPMs to the sound field reconstruction task.